jmathai/jmathai.github.com/_posts/2026-08-12-the-risk-and-opportunity-of-ai-for-faith.md

 AI isn’t held accountable by the truth.
 Whatever it tells you, it says it with confidence.
 Even when it performs verifiable tasks incorrectly.
 Like misquoting scripture; which the YouVersion CEO claims it can do 15-60% of the time.
 We trust the response without understanding how it was formed.
 It’s simply too large of a responsibility to hand companies like Google, OpenAI or Anthropic.

 And the risk isn’t new or hypothetical; there’s research backing it up.
-John Dyer’s research on using Bible apps found that people reading scripture on a screen report more confusion and less spiritual nourishment than those who read it in print.
-He argues in his book, *[People of the Screen](https://www.thegospelcoalition.org/reviews/people-screen-dyer/)*, that the net effect of screens is efficiency over contemplation.
-Extend that research to the same medium with a chat interface and you can envision the direction it goes.
+John Dyer surveyed Bible app users for his book, *[People of the Screen](https://global.oup.com/academic/product/people-of-the-screen-9780197636350)*, and found that 30% of screen readers came away confused, compared to 16% of print readers, and fewer of them felt spiritually nourished.
+That’s Bible apps without AI.
+Extend that research to a chat interface and you can envision the direction it goes.

 **Where it goes right**